croessner/nauthilus-website/docs/lua-api/neural.md

 # Neural

-The neural-network feature described by older Nauthilus documentation is not part of the current public configuration model.
+The neural-network capability described by older Nauthilus documentation is not part of the current public configuration model.

 ## Status